-- Expanded the Credit Watch Termination Initiative to include evaluation of lender underwriting performance in addition to origination performance (Effective January 21, 2010).16 - Implemented its statutory authority through regulation of section 256 of the National Housing Act to enforce indemnification provisions for lender's using delegated insuring process (Effective February 24, 2012).17
+- Enhanced monitoring of lender performance and compliance with FHA guidelines and standards (Effective January 21, 2010). - Expanded the Credit Watch Termination Initiative to include evaluation of lender underwriting performance in addition to origination performance (Effective January 21, 2010). - Implemented its statutory authority through regulation of section 256 of the National Housing Act to enforce indemnification provisions for lender's using delegated insuring process (Effective February 24, 2012).